Vegan Tartlets with Vegan Pesto, Roasted Courgette and Cherry Tomatoes

-To make gluten-free olive-oil pastry, replace plain flour with gluten-free flour mixed with 1½ teaspoons of xanthan gum.
+To make the gluten-free olive-oil pastry, replace the plain flour with gluten-free flour mix with 1½ teaspoons of xanthan gum.
 Xanthan gum is a natural food thickener used to bind gluten-free ingredients, so they don’t crumble and fall apart.
 Please note that this pastry may not brown as much in the oven.

 - 2 cups fresh basil (large stems removed)